 THE COURT’S FINAL APPROVAL HEARING

-The Court will hold a Final Approval Hearing on Wednesday, August 11, 2021 at 12:00 p.m.
-Eastern Time, in Division Three of the Jefferson County Judicial Center, 700 W. Jefferson St., Louisville, KY 40202, or the hearing may be conducted virtually by online or telephonic means.
-The date or time of the hearing may change.
-If you plan to attend, please check this Website.
-If the hearing is conducted virtually, instructions for how Class Members may attend the hearing will be posted on this Website.
+The Court held a Final Approval Hearing on Wednesday, August 11, 2021 at 12:00 p.m.
+Eastern Time, in Division Three of the Jefferson County Judicial Center, 700 W. Jefferson St., Louisville, KY 40202.
+The Court approved the February Settlement, finding it to be fair, reasonable, and adequate.

-If you do nothing, you will be included in the Settlement Class, and will not be able to pursue any other lawsuit against Brown-Forman and the Released Entities concerning or relating to the Data Breach.
-If you previously signed up for identity protection services when offered by Brown-Forman, you will not receive any further benefits other than the identity protection services you have already received.
-If you did not previously sign up for identity protection services, and you do nothing, you will not be eligible for reimbursement of out-of-pocket losses or the cash payment for inconvenience.
+If you did nothing, you are included in the Settlement Class, and are not able to pursue any other lawsuit against Brown-Forman and the Released Entities concerning or relating to the Data Breach.
+If you previously signed up for identity protection services when Brown-Forman offered them, you will not receive any further benefits other than the identity protection services you have already received.
+If you did not previously sign up for identity protection services, and you do nothing, you will not be eligible for reimbursement of Out-of-Pocket Losses or the cash payment for inconvenience.

 PLEASE DO NOT CONTACT BROWN-FORMAN, THE COURT, OR THE COURT CLERK’S OFFICE TO INQUIRE ABOUT THIS SETTLEMENT OR THE CLAIMS PROCESS.
 CLASS COUNSEL OR THE SETTLEMENT ADMINISTRATOR ARE AVAILABLE TO ASSIST YOU SHOULD YOU HAVE ANY QUESTIONS.